WVURAIL/dspira/_posts/2020-08-14-HornOperation_computerSystems.md

 meta_description: "Choose a computer and software for the DSPIRA horn spectrometer.
 Find setup guidance for laptops, desktop computers, and Raspberry Pi."
 ---

-- Installation of any of the following software options will allow the user to run the spectrometer program to operate a horn telescope that is equipped with an LNA, software defined radio (Airspy or equivalent), and the proper cables.
-See the document [What is Needed to Build a Horn Telescope]({{ site.baseurl }}/BuildingHornTelescope_Overview) and links therein for more details about the telescope system.
+- Each software option below can run the horn telescope's spectrometer program.
+The telescope needs an LNA, an Airspy or equivalent software defined radio, and appropriate cables.
+See [What is Needed to Build a Horn Telescope]({{ site.baseurl }}/BuildingHornTelescope_Overview) and its links for system details.

 - Different options for operating the horn telescope spectrometer program, *spectrometer_w_cal.grc*, are presented here.
 The options provided vary depending on the user's computer system and his or her comfort level working with computers.